biologist79/ESPuino/README.md

 * SD: needs 3.3 V but if voltage-regulator is onboard, it can be connected to 5 V as well
 * Rotary encoder: 3.3 V (don't power with 5 V!
 Encoder doesn't care if connected to 3.3 or 5 V, but GPIOs of ESP32 do!)

-## Wiring (general)
-I really really recommend to solder all the stuff onto a PCB as wiring the components with jumperwires on a breadboard can lead to many problems.
-Especially for the interconnect between µC and µSD-card-reader make sure to use short wires (like 10cm or so)!
-So be aware of this!

 ## WiFi
-WiFi is mandatory for webgui, FTP and MQTT.
+WiFi is mandatory for webgui, FTP, MQTT and webradio.
 However, WiFi can be temporarily or permanently disabled (and ESPuino remembers this state after the next restart.
 There are two ways to (re-)enable/disable WiFi:
-* Use a special modification-card that can be configured via webgui
+* Use a special [modification-card](https://forum.espuino.de/t/was-sind-modifikationskarten/37) that can be configured via webgui.
 * Assign action `CMD_TOGGLE_WIFI_STATUS` to a button (or multi-button).
 This toggles the current WiFi-status.

 ## Bluetooth
 ESPuino can be used as bluetooth-sink (a2dp-sink).
+In this mode you can stream (e.g. from a mobile device) via bluetooth audio to your espuino.
 This mode can be enabled/disabled via a RFID-modification-card or by assigning action `CMD_TOGGLE_BLUETOOTH_MODE` to a button (or multi-button).
 Applying this will restart ESPuino immediately.
-Two modes are available which are toggled in between: "normal" and "bluetooth".
-Normal means: SD + WiFi are available whereas in mode "bluetooth" only bluetooth-support can be provided.
 Activated bluetooth is indicated by four slow rotating *blue* LEDs.
-Now you can stream to your ESPuino e.g. with your mobile device.
-Tested this with Android 8 and Mac OS: worked 100% flawless.
-Please note: due to memory-restrictions it's not possible to run Bluetooth in parallel with WiFi.
+Please note: due to memory-restrictions it's not possible to run bluetooth in parallel with WiFi.
+This finally means that you cannot access webgui while this mode is enabled.

-ESPuino can be used to stream audio to a bluetooth headset (a2dp-source).
+ESPuino can also be used to stream audio (a2dp-source) to a bluetooth headset or external bluetooth speakers.
 This mode can be enabled/disabled via a RFID-modification-card or by assigning action `CMD_TOGGLE_BLUETOOTH_SOURCE_MODE` to a button (or multi-button).
 Applying this will restart ESPuino immediately.
-Two modes are available which are toggled in between: "normal" and "bluetooth".
-Normal means: SD + WiFi are available whereas in mode "bluetooth" only bluetooth-support can be provided.
 Activated bluetooth is indicated by four slow rotating *blue-violet* LEDs.
-After the bleutooth headset is connected the LEDs turn to blue.
-Now the audio is streamed to a bluetooth headset.
+After the bluetooth headset is connected LEDs turn to blue.
+Please note: due to memory-restrictions it's not possible to run bluetooth in parallel with WiFi.
+This finally means that you cannot stream webradio via bluetooth or access webgui while this mode is enabled.

 ## Port-expander
 There might be situations where you run out of GPIOs.
 To address this, port-expander [PCA9555](https://www.nxp.com/docs/en/data-sheet/PCA9555.pdf) can be used to extend number of input-channels (output-mode is only supported in special cases).
 This port-expander provides 2 ports with 8 channels each - so 16 channels in total.
 To activate PCA9555 you need to enable `PORT_EXPANDER_ENABLE`.
 Like GPIOs in your develboard-specific settings-file, you can assign numbers.
 Range is 100->115 where 100: port 0 channel 0 -> 107: port 0 channel 7; 108: port 1 channel 0 -> 115: port 1 channel 7.
 Via `expanderI2cAddress` port-expander's I2C-address can be changed.
 It's `0x20` if all A0, A1, A2 are wired to GND.<br />

 ## After ESPuino is connected to your WiFi
 After making ESPuino part of your LAN/WiFi, the 'regular' webgui is available at the IP assigned by your router (or the configured hostname).
-Using this GUI, you can:
+Using this GUI you can:
 * configure WiFi
 * make bindings between RFID-tag, file/directory/URL and playMode
 * make bindings between RFID-tag and a modification-type